 Finally, I'll apply the final touches of quick overlay sketching to give the sketch a watercolour feel, which will introduce variety and depth to the character.
-Hopefully, by the end of the workshop you'll be inspired to create your own fun characters!
+Hopefully, by the end of this Photoshop tutorial (opens in new tab) you'll be inspired to create your own fun characters!

 Download the custom brushes for this tutorial.